Common Name: Chamomile

 Botanical Name: Matricaria chamomilla

 Place of origin: Chamomile is originally native to Europe, Africa, and Asia.
-There is evidence that shows that the Greeks, Romans, and Egyptians all cultivated this herb for medicinal use.
 Today, it is still grown across these continents and in North America.